knope-dev/knope/docs/src/config/packages.md

 1. `versioned_files` is an optional array of files you'd like to bump the version of.
 They all must have the same version—as a package only has one version.
 2. `changelog` is the (optional) Markdown file you'd like to add release notes to.
+3. `scopes` is an optional array of [conventional commit scopes] which should be considered for the package when running the [`PrepareRelease`] step.

 ### `versioned_files`